Getting the most out of your sales team is an essential part of ensuring your business achieves its full potential.

 - Use basic pay to reflect the importance of sales activities that do not generate commission, such as customer care.

-- If individual salespeople?s efforts have little effect on sales performance, you may offer higher basic pay.
+- If an individual salespeople’s efforts have little potential effect on sales performance, you may offer higher basic pay.
 For example, the job may consist largely of order-taking rather than selling.